 THE FEARLESS FIVE: HALLOWEEN SUPERHEROES

 Green Devil, Pumpkin Bat, Skeleton Jack, and Buzz got dressed in their new outfits before heading out the door for trick or treat.
 ‘These are great!
 No-one will ever recognize us.
 Super sewing Buzz!’ announced Skeleton Jack.
-Buzz grinned as they all nodded in agreement.
+Buzz grinned.
+They all nodded in agreement.
 ‘Those evil, candy stealing witches won’t know a thing,’ he said, as the four heroes admired themselves in the mirror.
 Green Devil’s sister, Little Red, rolled her eyes as she motioned for them to hurry up.
 They quickly closed the door and started going from house to house yelling ‘Trick or treat!’, watching as they did so, for anything or anyone suspicious.
-They were on their way to the last house when someone screamed excitedly, ‘Ooo look!
+On their way to the last house, someone screamed excitedly, ‘Ooo look!
 It’s the Fearless Five!’
 Little Red wasn’t fooled, but the other four turned quickly and posed as the camera flash went off.
 ‘Mwha haha.
 Thanks boys,’ cackled a sneaky witch, as she quickly scooped up their baskets full of candy and zoomed away.
 ‘Drats!’ mumbled the four in unison, blinking away the bright light and kicking the pavement.
 ‘You guys never learn,’ sighed Little Red.
 ‘Guess we’ll have to share mine again.
 C’mon.
 Let’s go home.’

 The Fearless Five: Halloween Superheroes © Kerry Gittins 2021.
 All Rights Reserved.

 This story was inspired by an illustration from Yelena Wysling, a Swiss artist I follow on Instagram.